fb82/sGLOH/README.md

 ## What is it?
 + DTM is a non-deep spatial matching filter based on Delaunay triangulation, like [GMS](https://github.com/JiawangBian/GMS-Feature-Matcher) or [LPM](https://github.com/jiayi-ma/LPM?tab=readme-ov-file).
-+ The [original code](https://sites.google.com/view/fbellavia/research/blob_dtm) was released in Matlab, this is the Python implementation.
++ The [original code](https://sites.google.com/view/fbellavia/research) was released in C, this is the Python implementation.

 ## Setup (including all the stuff to launch the demo)
 Run from the terminal